barbagroup/geoclaw-landspill/README.md

 $ singularity run --app run landspill.sif utah_gasoline
 ```

-The `--app run` means Sinuglarity will apply the `run.py` script in the
+The `--app run` means Singularity will apply the `run.py` script in the
 `landspill.sif` image to the case folder `utah_gasoline` on the host.

 All utilities in the repository can be called by the same method.
 To see all